astrotutor9/Pico_Simple_Micropython_Rover/README.md

 # Pico_Simple_Micropython_Rover
  Tutorial on creating a MicroPython rover using the Raspberry Pi Pico.

+ See the rover in a [short video on YouTube from here] (https://youtu.be/rmi_szheksw).

 ## Chapters
 1. **Introduction**
 2. **Initial Code** (Python imports)